iamdavidfrancis/talesoforlandia/history/crisis.md

 # Story

-Crisis on Infinite Orlandias was the first year that back story posts were published on the AFO website.
+Crisis on Infinite Orlandias was the first year that backstory posts were published on the AFO website.
 Copies of the original posts are linked below.

-## Back Story
+## Backstory

 <div class="row" >
   <div class="col-md-4 col-sm-12">